 2. Get Close to the Wi-Fi Router

 If your Chromebook keeps losing its WiFi connection, try placing it closer to the router.
 Weak WiFi signals often cause connectivity issues.
-By reducing the distance between your device and the router, you can strengthen the signal and avoid frequent disconnections.
+You can strengthen the signal and avoid frequent disconnections by reducing the distance between your device and the router.

 If this doesn’t solve your problem, don’t fret!
 There are more solutions to explore.